Zonit/Zonit.Extensions/Source/Zonit.Extensions.Website/Components/Readme.md

 ### Key Features

-ï EditContext for validation and form handling.
+‚Ä¢ EditContext for validation and form handling.
-ï A TViewModel instance as the data context (Model).
+‚Ä¢ A TViewModel instance as the data context (Model).
-ï ValidationMessageStore for dynamic error display.
+‚Ä¢ ValidationMessageStore for dynamic error display.
-ï AutoTrimStrings and AutoNormalizeWhitespace options to sanitize user input.
+‚Ä¢ AutoTrimStrings and AutoNormalizeWhitespace options to sanitize user input.
-ï TrackChanges to detect if the user has unsaved changes.
+‚Ä¢ TrackChanges to detect if the user has unsaved changes.
-ï Auto-save support for fields marked with a custom [AutoSave] attribute.
+‚Ä¢ Auto-save support for fields marked with a custom [AutoSave] attribute.
-ï HandleValidSubmit and HandleInvalidSubmit overrides for improved form submission control.
+‚Ä¢ HandleValidSubmit and HandleInvalidSubmit overrides for improved form submission control.

 ### Usage Example